mrrusof/snippets/java/oca8/ch4/README.md

      2. Read/write field by means of a reference that inherits field and is a subtype of Loc.

+## Package

+1. Access to package members is allowed only when one of the following conditions is satisfied.
+  1. When Loc and Decl are in same package, Loc can do the following.
+     1. Call method by means of a reference that inherits method.
+(This is different from rule 6.1.1 of Protected.)
+     2. Read/write field by means of a reference that inherits field.

 ## Optional Specifiers

 Optional specifiers can appear before the access modifier.